weikailin/cs6222/2-owf.md

 we want to **construct** a OWF from the assumption that the **existence** of OWFs (notice the difference between the existence and the construction).
 It is like a "complete" function of OWFs.
+Similar to proving the first NP-complete problem, here we show a universal OWF (and then we can construct other OWFs from here).
+It is amazing as we get the strongest of all candidate OWFs.

 The idea is to construct a function that computes all easy-to-compute functions.
 Since any OWF must be easy to compute with a constant size TM,